rkitover/windows-dev-guide/README.md

 It will however use `cmd.exe` to execute shell commands by default and will not run any normal Makefiles for POSIX/Linux.

-There are two ways to fix this, one is to use busybox as the shell for Make, which will run POSIX shell commands, which should be sufficient for most Makefiles.
+There are two ways to fix this, one is to use [BusyBox](#using-busybox) ash as the shell for Make, which will run POSIX shell commands, which should be sufficient for most Makefiles.
 If, however, you need to run GNU shell commands from your Makefiles, you can use Git Bash as the shell, which will run GNU shell commands that come with the Git for Windows distribution (which is based on MSYS2) and any others in your `$env:PATH`.

-If you have not installed busybox using the [install scripts](#installing-visual-studio-some-packages-and-scoop), you can install it from Scoop.
-Be aware however that it will overwrite the shims for GNU programs and other programs with its own more limited POSIX versions.
-You can fix them with the `scoop reset <program>` command.
-I recommend installing busybox first before any other packages for this reason.

-To use busybox as your Make shell, create the file `~/.local/bin/make.cmd` with the following contents:
+To use [BusyBox](#using-busybox) ash as your Make shell, create the file `~/.local/bin/make.cmd` with the following contents:

 [//]: # "BEGIN INCLUDED make-busybox.cmd"